-- Walking Alfred Wainwright's famous Coast to Coast
+- Hike Alfred Wainwright's famous Coast to Coast

 - 3 National Parks - Lake District, Yorkshire Dales and North York Moors

 - Hike through some of England’s finest villages, such as Grasmere